 If you are flying into Fort Lauderdale’s airport ahead of your cruise, Homewood Suites guests can catch the free shuttle from the airport to the hotel and then book the shuttle to the cruise terminal for $10 per person.

-Since Embassy Suites and Homewood Suites are part of the Hilton portfolio, booking with your no-annual-fee Hilton Honors Card from American Express will earn you seven points per dollar spent at a Hilton brand hotel.
-Paying with your $95-annual-fee Hilton Honors Ascend Card from American Express, meanwhile, will earn you 12 points per dollar spent at a Hilton brand hotel.
+Since Embassy Suites and Homewood Suites are part of the Hilton portfolio, booking with your no-annual-fee Hilton Honors American Express Card will earn you seven points per dollar spent at a Hilton brand hotel.
+Paying with your $95-annual-fee Hilton Honors American Express Surpass® Card, meanwhile, will earn you 12 points per dollar spent at a Hilton brand hotel.

 With the Ascend card, your night’s stay before your cruise may be covered by a free weekend night that you earn each year you spend $15,000 on the card.